Azarath7/Vocard-docker/README.md

     docker-compose.yml
     application.yml
     settings.json
-Place these files on your host machine.
+Put these files on your host machine.

  Should look like this:
 ```